ariel17/laslechuzas/WordPress/wp-content/plugins/font-organizer/readme.txt

 * Multi upload allow you to upload more font formats to support more browsers.
 * Add any google fonts in one click and apply them on any element.
 * Apply fonts for known elements or custom elements of your choosing easily.
+* Delete and remove fonts from your website in one click.
+* Choose your fonts & font sizes in the editor (tinyMCE & tinyMCE Advanced).
+* Our code is extremely clean, well written, and optimized for maximum performance for your website.
+* Full support for language translation, including RTL languages.
 * It's awesome like its users.

 == Installation ==